kyphan38/web/assets/docs/technical/soft skills/2-ipl.md

     - Keep connecting daily work to the company's mission, strategy, and values.
 Make sure teams understand not just what they're doing but why it matters
     - Work becomes meaningful.
 People aren't just shipping features or fixing bugs they're contributing to something bigger, and that clarity fuels stronger teamwork and better decision-making
   - Encourage continuous growth
     - Push the idea that leadership is about evolving the people, the systems, and the ways of working.
-Keep asking: how can we do this better?
+Keep asking: How can we do this better?
 How can we fail differently next time?
     - Teams develop a mindset of learning and adaptation.
 They stop fearing change and start seeking it deliberately, constructively, and together

 Summary